 An assurance that the applicant will meet the condition in § 22.1-349.9 of the Code of Virginia, which state that “teachers who work in a college partnership laboratory school shall hold a license issued by the Board or, in the case of an instructor in the Board-approved teacher education program of the institution of higher education, be eligible to hold a Virginia teaching license.
 Teachers working in a college partnership laboratory school shall be subject to the requirements of §§ 22.1-296.1, 22.1-296.2, and 22.1-296.4 applicable to teachers employed by a local school board.”

-All initial requests for waivers from the Board will be made no later than six (6) months prior to the opening date of the school.
+All initial requests for waivers from the Board will be made prior to the opening date of the school.
 (This does not preclude a college partnership laboratory school from working with the local school board to request additional waivers once the school is operational.)

 The applicant must assure knowledge of the Virginia State and Local Government Conflict of Interest Act (§ 2.2-3100 et seq. of the Code of Virginia) and the Virginia Public Procurement Act (§ 2.2-4300 et seq. of the Code of Virginia).